fserb/canvas2D/spec/layers.md

   undefined endLayer();
 };
 ```
 The rendering state used for the layer rendering will use the current state of the canvas.

-The effects that will be used are:
+`beginLayer()` sets the start point of the layer, it also captures the current state of the canvas (see list below) that will be used when rendering the layer.
+At the begin of the layer, the rendering state (list below) will be reseted to the defaults, so the drawing operations in the inside of the layer, will behave as an auxiliary canvas would do.
+The attributes of the canvas state that we care about in `beginLayer()` are:
 - globalAlpha
 - globalCompositeOperation
 - shadowOffsetX